Bushman Panoramic Kalahari V2 panoramic head review

 But it can often be to the detriment of the stability of the whole thing if you want to use long exposure times, which is often the case in F11,0 indoors!
 So you need a head that is massive enough.
 It was the weakness of the Kalahari head V1, noticeably improved in this second version...

+If you only use this head to shoot panoramas, then the stability will finally be completely satisfying, even with reflex cameras.
 In the end, the improved robustness of the V2 – only slightly heavier – emphasizes its weakness: the Yetti rotator has become slightly downsized.
 But let's not deny ourselves the pleasure of using this head, our complaints have been heard and this V2 version is really more stable than the V1, that had fallen in the "trap" of being too light just to be easy to carry around.

 Conclusion and evaluation!